fkaduk/kobodeck/README.md

 ### Known issues and limitations

-- Already downloaded articles are never re-downloaded, even if the local file is corrupted or unreadable.
+- Already downloaded articles are never refreshed when their Readeck content changes or the local file is corrupted.
 To force a re-download, delete the file from `Output.Path` (default: `/mnt/onboard/kobodeck/`).
-- Un-archiving an article in Readeck does not restore it to the device, because the local file already exists and re-downloads are never triggered.
 - If you enable `Sync.FavouriteCollection` in Kobodeck, the respective collection will serve as ground truth and will override changes made to your favorites e.g. via the Readeck web interface.